 The subjects were 413 children enrolled in grades one to six in an elementary school in a rural barrio in central Philippines where rice is the staple crop and where potterymaking, the main occupation, provides a subsistence level of income.
-Each child was given an individually administered non-verbal intelligence test.
-Height and head circumference were measured using standard anthropometric procedures (Jelliffe, 1966).
-Age was determined to the nearest month from school records and children's statements, an unsually reliable source of information in the Philippines where birthdays are celebrated and are well-remembered.
-Correlations were computed between scores on the intelligence test and head circumference and height for each age from 7 to 14, and for the total group.
+Each child was given an individually administered nonverbal intelligence test.
+Height and head circumference were measured using standard anthropometric measures using standard anthropometric procedures (Jelliffe, 1966).
+Age was determined to the nearest month from school records and children's statements, an unusually reliable source of information in the Philippines were birthdays are celebrated and are well-remembered.
+Correlations were computed between scores on the intelligence test and head circumference and height for each age from 7 to 14, and for the total group..

-The heights of the experimental subjects were compared with those reported as averages for Filipino children regardless of nutritional status (Matawaran, 1966; NCOSDFCY, 1967) and with standards developed for use with American children (Falkner, 1962).
+The heights of the experimental subjects were compared with those reported as averages for Filipino children regardless of nutritional status (Matawaran, 1966; NCCSFCY, 1967) and with American children (Falkner, 1962).
 In addition, height measurements were obtained for children enrolled in grades two and five in an urban public school and urban private schools for girls and boys to provide a comparison of the stature of our experimental subjects from a low income area with ethnically similar children from more privileged socioeconomic circumstances.